ArthurMeloyan/abnormal-human-behavior/README.md

 # Abnormal Human Behavior Detection

 This project focuses on detecting abnormal human behavior using computer vision techniques.
-The project leverages the UCF101 dataset for training a model capable of classifying various actions.
-The model processes both images and videos to predict human actions and abnormal behavior.
+The model leverages the pre-trained CLIP model from OpenAI, fine-tuned for the specific task of classifying and detecting abnormal behavior in video and image data.
+Rather than training from scratch, the project uses the power of CLIP’s image-text embeddings to interpret human actions and classify abnormal behavior directly from frames in videos and still images.

 ## Table of Contents
 - [Installation](#installation)